kparc/kcc/README.md

  x=x+1          /= is equal, and of course it isn't
 0

- +/∞            /we knew you would want to try that
+ kcc:+/∞        /we knew you would want to try that kcc
 ∞               /and guess what, it happens to be ∞
 ```

 ---------------------

 Unfortunately, we are not equipped to discuss much of that yet, but the lesson
-wasn't fruitless, and `+/∞` actually makes a lot of sense, the meaning is very
+wasn't fruitless, and `+/∞` actually makes a lot of sense, its meaning is very
 simple and only few pages away.

 ### remarks on style